 - Day 4 = begins when the old man wakes and ends when the old man gets back to his shack for the night

 - Day 5 = begins with the boy seeing the old man in the morning and goes until the end of the book

 Then his head started to become a little unclear and he thought, is he bringing me in or am I bringing him in?
 If I were towing him behind there would be no question.
 Nor if the fish were in the skiff, with all dignity gone, there would be no question either.
 But they were sailing together lashed side by side and the old man thought, let him bring me in if it pleases him.
 I am only better than him through trickery and he meant me no harm.
 (4.81)

-The old man’s pride is drawn into question even after the fish is dead.
+The old man’s pride is called into question even after the fish is dead.

 But I must think, he thought.
 Because it is all I have left.
 That and baseball.
 I wonder how the great DiMaggio would have liked the way I hit him in the brain?
 It was no great thing, he thought.
 Any man could do it.
 But do you think my hands were as great a handicap as the bone spurs?
 I cannot know.
 I never had anything wrong with my heel except the time the sting ray stung it when I stepped on him when swimming and paralyzed the lower leg and made the unbearable pain.
 (4.95)

 The old man is proud of his own strength and actions, but he looks to others (in this case, DiMaggio, or his image of DiMaggio) for validation.